 This assessment will be associated with the bioinformatics sessions in semester 2.

 An Infographic is a popular way of sharing information in newspapers, magazines, and online news sites to the lay audience.
 Students will produce an info sheet that will be shared on the School's social media channels aimed at the lay audience.
 These visual representations of knowledge and information are designed to make complex ideas and large amounts of data easy to understand.
 This will be a group project with the grade based on the final product and the student's contribution to the final design.

 Reflective learning is a way of allowing students to step back from their learning experience to help them develop critical thinking skills and improve on future performance by analysing their experience.
 This type of learning, which helps move the student from surface to deep learning.

-For this assessment, you will be asked to reflect on at least 8 different events during your first year at the School of Medical Sciences (4 per semester), two of which must be a reflection on feedback received for an assignment.
-The episodes may be lectures, practicals, seminars, outside reading or extracurricular volunteering opportunities.
+For this assessment, you will be asked to reflect on at least 8 different events during your first year at the School of Medical Sciences (4 per semester), and a self-evaluation of feedback received for an assignment.
+The episodes may be lectures, practicals, seminars or outside reading.
 Each reflection should be a minimum of 250 words.

 The aim of the formative essay is to provide you with the opportunity to revise and improve your essay writing skills.
 This corresponds with the following sessions: library resources and literature searching, using sources and Turnitin, and building arguments.